 Note that Jesus scrutinizes the “works” of each of the seven churches, and says the least about Smyrna.
 Judging from the context, He approved of their “works.”
-Then, in spite of the “tribulation, and poverty” they were dealing with, and, almost as an afterthought, He judged them “rich” suggesting they met with His unqualified approval in spite of the “blasphemy” of the demonic “synagogue.”
+Then, in spite of the “tribulation, and poverty” they were experiencing, and, almost as an afterthought, He judged them “rich,” suggesting they met with His unqualified approval in spite of the “blasphemy” of the demonic “synagogue.”

 According to the Commentary, “the Smyrna period of the church may be thought of as beginning about the close of the first century and continuing until about A.D.
 313, when Constantine espoused the cause of the church.”
 “Historically, the period represented by the Smyrna church may well be called the Age of Martyrdom.”

-A “Jew” in this case, should be thought of “in a figurative, not a literal sense.
-As here used, the term no doubt refers to those who claimed to serve God, but actually served Satan. . .
+But, what can we make of “the blasphemy of them which say they are Jews, and are not, but are the synagogue of Satan?”
+It seems they were professed members of the church.
+A “Jew” in this case, should be thought of “in a figurative, not a literal, sense.
+As here used, the term no doubt refers to those who claimed to serve God, but actually served Satan. . . .
 In the 2nd century Jews are said to have brought about the martyrdom of Polycarp, a bishop of Smyrna.
 During this time Tertullian speaks of the synagogues as ‘fountains of persecution.”

 Note that the “church in Philadelphia” was also troubled by “the synagogue of Satan, which say they are Jews, and are not” (Revelation 3:9).
 Therefore “the synagogue of Satan” cannot be confined strictly to either the second or sixth periods of the Christian era, because these “messages extend to the end of time.”